blueee04/notes/content/posts/A-bit-About-Myself.md

 +++
-title = "A bit About Myself(Date is messed up cause i want it to stay at the top)" date = "2024-02-14" summary = "Date is messed up cause i want it to stay at the top"
+title = "A Bit About Myself(Date is messed up cause i want it to stay at the top)" date = "2024-02-14" summary = "Date is messed up cause i want it to stay at the top"
 +++